thephoeron/REDSHIFTNET/README.md

 REDSHIFTNET
 ===========

-Common Lisp Web Application Framework for enterprise data-driven apps that require hardened security and high performance.
+Common Lisp Web Application Framework for enterprise data-driven apps that require hardened security, high performance, and web-facing admin access.

+REDSHIFTNET was designed to replace large-scale web frameworks such as Django, Joomla, Drupal, Ruby-on-Rails, ASP.NET, and even blogging platforms such as WordPress, keeping shared-hosts such as WebFaction in mind.

+REDSHIFTNET is built on top of the Hunchentoot web server, so your REDSHIFTNET app will compile and run as a standalone executable without needing to configure Apache, nginx, or other HTTP/S web server.

 Features
 --------